SumiSastri/nodeJs-and-server-side-javascript/nodeJS-and-mongodB/README.md

+A MongoDB database is one big object containing collections.
+Each collection has contextual items, for example, contacts for a database.
+Then inside a collection we have documents which are the contacts themselves.
+User contact information would be in several indivdual documents.
+Inside each document we have the data for each contact, such as address, telephone, email, et cetera.

+The document, itself, looks like a JSON object with a key-value pair approach or arrays of data.
+Mongoose, middleware, allows us to set a schema for a collection and predefine what each key-value pair takes as type.

 #### What is the MEAN-MERN stack?

 A stack is a collection of technologies used to run an app.
 The MEAN stack and MERN stack are an end-to-end javascript collection of technologies used to build apps using the Mongo database and mongoose.js/ express.js as a runner, angular.js or react.js for the front-end ui-ux and node.js to connect the Mongo database to the front-end libraries.